Describing the Customer’s Costs

 Return.
 Each of these steps cause an Intermediary customer to incur additional steps and costs in connection with the product.
-Some of these additional Sell costs include:
+Some of these additional Return costs include:

-Display product: The customer must present the product in some manner to the Final customer.
+Package product: The customer must prepare the defective product for return to the supplier.

-Deliver product: The customer must deliver the product to his Final customer.
+Deliver product to Final placement: The customer must deliver the product as directed by the supplier.